Bulgarian split squats for balance and stability

 Why

-This shifts load to the heel and reduces quad involvement.
-I've also noticed it makes the back leg work less, which I'm not a fan of.
+This shifts load to the heel and reduces quad involvement, but also makes the back leg work less.
 It destabilizes the movement.

 Fix

-I adjust my front foot until my shin stays vertical as I lower, which usually means moving it 1-2 foot lengths from the bench.
-I keep playing with the position until I feel stable without leaning.
-That's my sweet spot.
+Adjust your front foot so that when you lower, your shin stays vertical, usually 1-2 foot lengths from the bench.
+Play with position until you feel stable without leaning.

 • Mistake